 Season beef cubes with Kosher salt and pepper.
 Dredge meat in flour.
 Heat oil in a large Dutch oven over medium high heat.
 Brown beef cubes in hot oil.
 Add chopped onion and cook until tender.

-Add garlic and next six ingredients.
+Add garlic and next seven ingredients (through potatoes).
 Bring to a boil.
 Cover and reduce heat to a simmer.
-Simmer 20 minutes, stirring frequently so beef doesn’t stick to the bottom of the pan.
+Simmer 30 minutes, stirring frequently so beef doesn’t stick to the bottom of the pan.

 Add tomatoes with green chilies, and frozen vegetables.
 Return soup to a boil, reduce heat and simmer 10 minutes or until vegetables are hot and tender.
 Serve with cornbread.
 Makes 6 to 8 servings.